 The President and CEO has a 9-month period of notice in the event of termination by the company and six months upon resignation.
 During the term of notice, the President and CEO is entitled to full pay and other benefits of employment, regardless of whether there is a duty to work or not.
-Members of Group management are not entitled to severance pay.
+The President and CEO is not entitled to severance pay.